BP Travel Award – in Blog Posts

 In 2013 my Self Portrait with Lace Collar was accepted into the BP Portrait Award exhibition (see here).
 One of the awards in this exhibition is the Travel Award, which I won for my proposal to research how lace is depicted in early 17th century portraiture in England and The Netherlands.
 My travel and research inspired me to create a new series of paintings.
-You can find the paintings, the exhibitions and the background story in this section of my website:
+You can find the paintings, the exhibitions and the background story in this sections of my website:

 Throughout my project I recorded my journey on my blog.
 I wrote about my research, inspiration and travels and shared the making of the costumes, the paintings and the joy of seeing the works exhibited.
 Please see the categories below and do leave a comment if you like.